 In 2018, the Institute will meet Wednesday from 10 a.m. to 12 p.m. for 10 of the 12 weeks between May 22 and August 8.
 This is a residential program, but it can accommodate some student travel, provided absences are limited and students are able to participate electronically.
 The final schedule of sessions will take student travel into account.

-To apply please click HERE.
-The application is simple and requires only a statement of research interest, an unofficial transcript, and a tentative description of summer travel plans.
-Selection of fellows will begin Feb 2 and continue on a rolling basis.
+Applications will begin in January 2019.
+To be notified when the application process begins please fill out this brief form.
+The application will be simple and requires only a statement of research interest, an unofficial transcript, and a tentative description of summer travel plans.
+Selection of fellows will begin in February 2019 and continue on a rolling basis.
 Criteria include intellectual development, participation in other Humanities Center research programs, soundness of project, and ability to be in Oxford during meetings.
 To participate, selected students must receive the approval of their research supervisor.